 - 1. Bandwheel Bearings Should be inspected before use to ensure they are not worn.
 Bearings are sealed and do not need to be greased. - 2.
 Blade Guide Bearings Inspect before use for excessive grooves or scoring in the bearing case.
 Replace if necessary. - 3.
 Blade Tension Grease threads of tensioning "T" handle when dry or as required.
 Use multi-purpose, extreme-pressure grease. - 4.
 Log Screws Grease frequently. - 5.
 Belts Periodically check the condition and wear of the drive and idler belt.
-Ensure that the blade does not ride on the bandwheels. - 6.
-Drive Belt Periodically check the tension of the drive belt.
+Ensure that the blade does not ride on the bandwheels. - Drive Belt Periodically check the tension of the drive belt.
 It should deflect by no more than 1/2". - 7.
-Sawhead Locking Cam Handles Grease assembly every 30 days or as required. - 8.
-Sawhead Vertical Posts Spray posts before use with a silicone spray lubricant such as 3-in-1 or Jig-A-Loo. - 9.
-Bandwheel Guards Routinely remove any build-up of sawdust that may collect inside the bandwheel guards. - 10.
-Lubrication Tank Only fill with a water/laundry detergent mixture or in winter months, use windshield washer fluid.
-Do not leave lubricant in tank if temperatures fall below 0 degrees Celsius.
+Sawhead Vertical Posts Spray posts before use with a silicone spray lubricant such as 3-in-1 or Jig-A-Loo.

-- 11. Blade Lubricant Never use diesel fuel or kerosene as blade lubricant.
+- 8. Bandwheel Guards Routinely remove any build-up of sawdust that may collect inside the bandwheel guards. - Lubrication Tank Only fill with a water/dish soap mixture or in winter months, use windshield washer fluid.
+Do not leave lubricant in tank if temperatures fall below 0 degrees Celsius. - 10.
+Blade Lubricant Never use diesel fuel or kerosene as blade lubricant.
 These substances lead to premature wear of your belts and poor sawing performance.
-For winter operations, replace the water lubricant with windshield washer fluid. - 12.
-Engine Check the engine oil level before each use and maintain the engine as per the instructions set out by the engine manufacturer in the engine manual. - 13.
+For winter operations, replace the water lubricant with windshield washer fluid. - 11.
+Engine Check the engine oil level before each use and maintain the engine as per the instructions set out by the engine manufacturer in the engine manual. - 12.
 Sawhead Lifting Cables Regularly before, during and after operations, inspect the cables for any wear or kinks.
 Ensure that the cables are in perfect condition.
 Oil coiled part of cable often to prevent premature wear.
 Replace with new cables as necessary.